-This method takes into account the new issue of shares in the funding round as well as the number of shares already outstanding.
+This method considers the new issue of shares in the funding round and the number of shares already outstanding.
 Calculation of weighted average price is also done by taking into account the price of the new shares as well as the price of the already existing shares.
 This is a more appropriate method and helps to make the price uniform for the existing shareholders.

-All these dilutive securities help the company to attract investors and arrange funding at a cheaper rate or for a longer-term.
-We need to know that all these types of securities dilute the EPS and thus market value of the existing shares due to the new issue of shares on conversion.
-Moreover, in most of the convertible securities, only conversion and issuance of new shares takes place.
+All these dilutive securities help the company attract investors and arrange funding at a cheaper rate or for a longer-term.
+We need to know that all these types of securities dilute the EPS and thus the market value of the existing shares due to the new issue of shares on conversion.
+Moreover, in most convertible securities, only conversion and issuance of new shares occur.
 But no more money or funds flow to the organization, except in case of warrants or options.